An editorial hub

 Kyle: "We're just naturally cool people then."

 Brian, 40, and Kyle, 19, describe their father-son relationship as being very open and honest—which is a good thing, because now they work together.
-For the first time, we have two generations working at Shinola at the same time: Kyle in the watch factory and Brian in social media, focused on community engagement.
+For the first time, we have a father-son pair working at Shinola at the same time: Kyle in the watch factory and Brian in social media, focused on community engagement.

 "I stop by at least once or twice," said Kyle.
 "It's like the coworker you're really close with.
 I get to tell him what I've been up to."